 5 Ways to Secure Your IT and Prevent CryptoLocker Virus Attacks

-Some antivirus products have helped to detect infected files before they take hold on your computer.
-And a good anti-spam software program can often identify malicious emails and remove them from your inbox, thus reducing the risk you or and employee might accidentally click on them.
+5) Make sure your antivirus and anti-spam software are up to date.
+Some antivirus products have helped to detect infected files before they take hold of your computer.
+And a good anti-spam software program can often identify malicious emails and remove them from your inbox, thus reducing the risk you or an employee might accidentally click on them.

 CryptoLocker and its relatives like Gameover Zeus are some of the most devastating viruses to appear in recent years.
 If you want to enjoy unparalleled levels of protection, contact CMIT Solutions today so that you can put our backup, disaster recovery, system monitoring, and encryption tools to work for you.